A Performative Painting

 Voices Beyond Venice

-Running independent of the Venice Biennale, Personal Structures gives voice to communities often overlooked by the art world's main stage.
-Across three historic Venetian locations, over 200 contributors from 51 countries explore pressing contemporary challenges, from Gaza to Roma heritage to female sexuality.
-Sara Danieli, head of art at European Cultural Centre, explains how deliberate curatorial freedom allows artists to speak authentically, creating unexpected dialogues that value diversity over didacticism.
+Personal Structures gives voice to communities often overlooked by the art world's main stage.
+Running alongside Venice Biennale and across three historic Venetian locations, over 200 contributors from 51 countries explore pressing contemporary challenges, from Gaza to Roma heritage to female sexuality.
+I speak with the director Sara Danieli on the importance of curatorial freedom.

 When Data Dreams of Nature

-Refik Anadol is questioning how we understand artificial intelligence through vast datasets sourced from the natural world.
-The pioneering digital artist creates living, breathing artworks that blur the boundaries between technology and ecology, inviting us to reconsider what it means to be human in the age of machine intelligence.
+Pioneering AI artist Refik Anadol creates living, breathing artworks that blur the boundaries between technology and ecology, inviting us to reconsider what it means to be human in the age of machine intelligence.
 His immersive installations, built from billions of images of rainforests and coral reefs, challenge us to see AI not as nature's replacement but as a tool for deeper ecological understanding.

 Then I Knew I Was Good at Painting